My Homemade Hummus Recipe

 • Tip: watch for bad beans, little rocks, and other waste that might have found its way into the bag of dry beans

-• After at least 24 hours, but not more than ~48 hours, rinse one last time, and place in a large enough cooking pot
+• After at least 24 hours, but not more than ~48 hours, rinse one last time, and place in a large enough cooking pot, so you can have 1-2 inch of water over the beans

 • Tip: Some people even put the beans for a short sprouting phase and claim it improves the overall taste and even reduces the amount of, well, gas passed by eating the Hummus later on…, but swapping the water enough times should achieve the same)